phoenixframework/phoenix/docs/contexts.md

 ### Adding an Accounts Context

-User accounts are often wide-reaching across a platform so it's import to think up-front about writing a well-defined interface.
+User accounts are often wide-reaching across a platform so it's important to think up-front about writing a well-defined interface.
 With that in mind, our goal is to build an accounts API that handles creating, updating, and deleting user accounts, as well as authenticating user credentials.
 We'll start off with basic features, but as we add authentication later, we'll see how starting with a solid foundation allows us to grow our application naturally as we add functionality.

 Phoenix includes the `phx.gen.html`, `phx.gen.json`, and `phoenix.gen.context` generators that apply the ideas of isolating functionality in our applications into contexts.
 These generators are a great way to hit the ground running while Phoenix nudges you in the right direction to grow your application.
 Let's put these tools to use for our new user accounts context.